polytypic/Recalled/Docs/LogArch.md

 simply appended to the end a file.
 When a previously known computation changes, it is also appended to the end of a file, but it is also recorded that the previous version of the computation has been removed.
-When Recalled later reads an existing storage of computations, it effectively redoes all the operations, both *add* and *remove* operations, to reconstruct the last persisted state of the storage.
+When Recalled later reads an existing *log* of computations, it effectively redoes all the operations, both *add* and *remove* operations, to reconstruct the last persisted state of the storage.